zhaxinge/xy-scooter/_posts/2019-04-17-example-post.md

 title: "What is happenning now in Austin and Chicago"
 date: 2022-12-20
 published: true
-tags: [dataviz, matplotlib,altair]
+tags: [dataviz, matplotlib, altair]
 excerpt: "This is an exploratory data analysis on census and scooter trip data in Austin and Chicago."
 altair-loader:
-  altair-chart-1: "charts/income_age_chicago2.json"
+  altair-chart-1: "charts/income_age_chicago.json"
   altair-chart-2: "charts/Austin_age_income.json"
 toc: true
 toc_sticky: true
 read_time: false
 ---

-## Escooter trips in Austin and Chicago

 ### When will people use scooters?